 DIY pet barrier to the rescue: your pup raids the counter, your cat scales the bookcase—cute until chaos.
 These three ideas are fast, renter-friendly, and budget-smart, so you can cook, clean, or just breathe without a furry photobomber underfoot.
-Inspired by our guide to diy pet projects, you’ll pick a barrier that fits your space, your pet, and your style.
+Inspired by our guide to DIY Pet Projects, you’ll pick a barrier that fits your space, your pet, and your style.
 Let’s dive in!

 Discover Your Ideal Barrier!Table of Contents